laravel-json-api/laravel-json-api.github.io/4.0/schemas/pagination.md

 This package supports two approaches to pagination:

 - **Page-based**: Laravel's `paginate()` and `simplePaginate()` pagination implementations, that use a page number and size query parameters.
-- **Cursor-based**: cursor pagination inspired by Stripe's implementation.
-This implementation pre-dates Laravel's `cursorPaginate()` feature, and requires the installation of the `laravel-json-api/cursor-pagination` package.
+- **Cursor-based**: Laravel's `cursorPaginate()` pagination that uses an opaque before or after cursor and limit query parameters.

 You can choose which approach to use for each resource type, so your API can use different approaches for different resource types if needed.
 If you